Quantum algorithms for equational reasoning: Results

 In a QA-based approach, the initial state $\ket{\psi(t=0)}=\ket{\tilde{\omega}}$ evolves under the time-dependent Hamiltonian

 for $t:0\rightarrow\tau$.
 If $\tau$ is sufficiently large, the evolution adiabatically follows the ground state path

 whose final state is the target orbit state.

-Aiming to perform a TN simulation of the algorithm, here we focus on a mixture of QA and ITE, which we refer to as Imaginary Quantum Annealing IQA~\cite{PhysRevB.93.224431}.
+Here, to benchmark the proposed approach, we perform a TN simulation of the algorithm, focusing on a mixture of QA and ITE, which we refer to as Imaginary Quantum Annealing (IQA)~\cite{PhysRevB.93.224431}.
 In an IQA-based approach, the evolution is governed by the imaginary Hamiltonian

-In this approach, the system follows the adiabatic path by gradually suppressing the amplitude of high-energy states.
+and the system follows the adiabatic path by gradually suppressing the amplitude of the excited components generated by non-perfect adiabatic evolution.
 A key advantage of IQA is that, at any given time, the imaginary Hamiltonian dampens previously generated excitations, effectively mitigating errors and eventually outperforming standard QA~\cite{PhysRevB.93.224431}.
-In a tensor network (TN) simulation, damping can also suppress excitations that arise from approximating intermediate states with long-range correlations.
+In a tensor network (TN) simulation, damping can also suppress excitations that arise from approximating intermediate highly entangled states with finite bond dimension.

-Quantum annealing (QA) has been implemented on analog quantum simulators~\cite{Johnson2011}, and both QA~\cite{Barends2016} and ITE~\cite{Motta2020} can be realized on gate-based digital quantum computers by discretizing the time evolution.
-However, their effectiveness may be limited by how the first energy gap of the Hamiltonian scales with system size and by the correlation structure of the ground states~\cite{Motta2020, aqc_review}.